The current UVM Historic Preservation Newsletter produced by UVM HPP graduate students is now available online as a pdf.

 Caitlin Corkins (2008) has a new position as the Tax Credits and Grants Coordinator for the Vermont Division for Historic Preservation in Montpelier, Vermont.
 Previously, she worked for Historic New England.

-Devin Colman (2006) has been promoted by the Vermont Division for Historic Preservation to the position of State Architectural Historian.
+Devin Colman (2006) has been promoted to the position of State Architectural Historian by the Vermont Division for Historic Preservation in Montpelier, Vermont.

 Anna Mod (1996) has a new book, Building Modern Houston, published by Arcadia Publishing.
 Anna works in Houston, Texas as a historic preservation specialist with SWCA Environmental Consultants.
 She serves on the board of The Heritage Society and is a co-founder of Houston Mod, a nonprofit organization that focuses on modern architecture and design.